smart-alek/smart-alek.github.io/_poems/mask-of-the-skeleton-crew.md

 _their passage was lit by the moon's ghostly glow._
 _No words, conversations, or gossip aboard;_
 _the dead worked in silence; McNair gripped his sword._

+_On day fifty-seven, surrounded by mist,_
+_McNair lost his temper and slammed down his fist._
+_You cowardly fish... you'll wish you had died!_
+_Get up here and face me!
+Real monsters don't hide!"_

+_The skeletons watched him with blank, sightless eyes;_
+_they weren't in the least bit concerned or surprised._
+_Instead, they stood waiting for further commands._
+_The ocean said nothing; McNair wrung his hands._

+_And at this low point in the captain's career,_
+_beneath the dark waters, he thought he could hear_
+_a fearsome rebuttal, a terrible sound --_
+_"Ingens Hippocampus" at last had been found._

+_"Harpoons!" cried the captain.
+"Our quarry's arrived!"_
+_The ship buzzed with bodies, a hustling hive._
+_One splash off of starboard, two splashes to port;_
+_the hull gave a groan and began to contort._

+_Cacophonous clicking was heard from astern,_
+_sulfurous fumes wafted and made eyeballs burn._
+_Up from the ocean, the motion hypnotic,_
+_rose razor-sharp spines of a Demon Aquatic._

+_"Now!" screamed McNair, and his army obeyed,_
+_releasing a volley of platinum blades,_
+_which flew through the air toward the monster's thick armor,_
+_but shattered on contact; no weapon could harm her._

+_A primal snort thundered from out of her snout;_
+_she lowered her head, and McNair had no doubt_
+_the foul beast had tired of taunting her prey;_
+_in seconds, the crow's nest was ripped clean away --_
+_the rigging soon after -- the mainsail -- the mast!_
+_the ship was devoured, and the crew followed fast._

+"That's the **end**?"
+I shout crossly.
+"There's got to be more!
+He **has** to survive to be **you**!"
+You grin and say roughly,
+"McNair, he's so tough, he
+survived with the bulk of his crew."

+_McNair held his breath and a piece of his ship_
+_as he slid into darkness: a tense, slimy trip._
+_Some skeletons followed, were swallowed as well._
+_Together they tumbled, together they fell._

+_They landed in piles, in miles of guts,_
+_but McNair was alive (all he had were small cuts)._
+_Around them the stench of digestion was thick:_
+_a roiling embroiling that made McNair sick._

+_Luminous algae provided some light:_
+_green-ish, obscene-ish but not all that bright._
+_Invertebrate prey lay decaying in silence:_
+_slugs and sea-spiders -- all conquered by violence._

+_Then deep from th ebelly... a cry for assistance!_
+_a clear and sheer shriek that became more insistent._
+_And tucked in the mouth of a giant clamshell_
+_was McNair's only niece -- alive but not well._

+_Eyes gleaming, tears streaming, he scooped up the baby,_
+_then scanned for the rest of his family; maybe_
+_they'd made their escape from the bowels of this beast?_
+_Alas, he knew not (may their souls rest in peace)._

+_So now they were trapped in mishappenings, frightened;_
+_courage was fleeting, reflexes were heightened._
+_McNair had his niece in one piece, it was true..._
+_but what did that mean 'neath the great endless blue?_
+_No food and no water and still they were stuck_
+_in the rank and dank dark of a seahorse stomach._

+_Then! with the clink and the chink of gears turning,_
+_McNair felt a plan start to form; it was churning_
+_upset like a belly -- aha, that was it!_
+_they'd get the fish drunk and then ride the vomit._

+"Ewwwww!"I exclaim, and I wrinkle my nose,
+my role as the sole audience.
+You let loose a guffaw,
+and then laugh yourself raw;
+you know that I take no offense.

+The fireplace gasps as it burns through its last
+lonely logs, and it sputters in shock.
+The storm is so near, but
+you pour some more beer
+as the hail pelts the roof like hard rocks.

+_With one hand McNair kept his grip on the mask,_
+_the other searched pockets, produced a small flask_
+_of 'Hallihan's Halberd' -- a powerful rum:_
+_"_For throats and knees; potency sure to make numb!_"_

+_He uncorked the stopper and emptied the liquor,_
+_then waited, breath bated, his pulse all a'flicker._
+_The gizzard galumphed with gratuitous squelching,_
+_a build-up, it filled up with billowing belching._

+_They rode on a wave of gelatinous bile,_
+_a terrible trip that went on for a mile._
+_Out of its snout and then over the ocean,_
+_they sailed 'cross the sky on the beast's gut explosion._

+_A passing explorer named Donovan Wiles_
+_rescued them, fed them; the man was all smiles._
+_A self-proclaimed optimist (rare way out there)_
+_had saved both their lives: the niece and McNair._

+_And they sailed for a time and returned in one piece,_
+_and so did the mask -- not a scratch!_
+_But the skeletons sank_
+_with the raw and the rank;_
+_the dead had indeed met their match._

+I clap and I cheer while you down all your beer
+with panache and a brash elegance.
+You wipe your beard clean
+and then grin as you preen,
+ferociously proud and content.

+A knock at the door then, softly at first:
+so slight and polite, barely there.
+Then a bump, then a Thump,
+then a terrible WHUMP,
+and a bone-chilling cry for _McNair_.

+Your grin disappears, and there's fear in its place,
+a gasp and a yell right on cue:
+"Alas and alack, for
+they've finally come back for
+the Mask of the Skeleton Crew."

+You snatch my hands quick —- I hear a soft _snick_!
+and musketballs blaze through the air.
+We tear through the hall
+and the sounds of the squall
+are mixed with those cries for _McNair_.

+"Protector Protector!" you shout to me then,
+"You've heard of him, yes, it's all true!
+They called me that name
+when I summoned and tamed
+the souls of the skeleton crew.

+I left them behind when the ship was destroyed,
+and it's clear they're not here just to haunt;
+it took them some time,
+but the mask isn't mine;
+don't cry for it's _my_ life they want."

+That's when you left, and I'll never forget
+your expression: a face full of love.
+And the skeletons followed
+your steps while I swallowed
+back tears, though I tried to be tough.

+"Protector Protector" protected me twice;
+the man was exceedingly rare.
+A kind soul but fearless,
+a hero so peerless:
+my uncle, _the_ Captain McNair.